ransnir/catjs-jqm-seed/README.md

 ## Build test deployment

 As we told before in our JQM example code the cat automation is ready for building.

-1. On the cmd : cd to cat-project
+To build the project and start the server, On the cmd:

-2. To build the project and start the server:
+	cd to cat-project
 	catcli -cbs

-3. Now open you browser on http://localhost:8089/ and see the result
+Now open you browser on [http://localhost:8089/](http://localhost:8089/) and see the result